March 12, 1946– Liza Mae Minnelli Allen Haley Gero Gest:

 Through the ups and downs, the drugs and booze, the weight gains and losses, and the marriages, just when she seems a joke, Minnelli redeems and reinvents herself with choices like Results, her terrific 1989 album with Pet Shop Boys.

-“I had two business managers and they’re both in jail!
+“I have two business managers and they’re both in jail!
 I mean, Marty Scorsese and I had the same business manager… and he’s in the clink!
 Luckily, now I insist on always signing my own checks.
 You learn a little bit as you go along.”

 Minnelli has long been associated with the music of Kander and Ebb, and in 1994 she recorded their song The Day After That, donating the proceeds to amfAR.
 She performed the song in front of thousands of fans at a Central Park concert on the 25th anniversary of the Stonewall Riots.

-On a lovely spring day in 1977, I followed her for several blocks until she arrived at the Russian Tea Room, where she met Lauren Bacall in the doorway with a kiss.
+On a lovely spring day in 1977, I followed her for several blocks until she went into the Russian Tea Room, where she met Lauren Bacall in the doorway with a kiss.
 I followed the pair of stars inside and sat at the bar, but I couldn’t bring myself to approach her.
 I may have seen her at Studio 54 during that same era, who knows, what with the Quaaludes and the cocaine; maybe I just thought I saw her with Halston, Bianca and Andy.

 “Listen, everyone ages but not everyone has to get old.
 I’ve never lost my curiosity and I think that keeps you young.”